wtsi-hgi/imirror/README.md

 break the way the file manifest is chunked.
 Your LSF administrator will have probably complained at you long before this point.

-### Working Directory
+### State

-When `imirror` is invoked, it will create a working directory (if one doesn't already exist) in `SOURCE`, named `.imirror`.
+When `imirror` is invoked, it will create a working directory in the source directory named `.imirror`, accessible only to that user.
 This directory and its contents will not be included in the copy.
 All working files, including logs, will reside here; it will not be deleted once `imirror` completes.

+#### Manifest

+The list of found files is split up into approximately even chunks, of up to `ELEMENTS` in number.
+This defines how the upload is distributed across files.
+(Note that chunk size is a function of the number of files, rather than aggregate file size.
+This can cause imbalance in the distributed jobs; e.g., if one chunk contains a lot of very large files, versus a lot of very small ones.)

+The same list is also used to derive the directory structure.
+This is first mirrored on iRODS as subcollections of the target collection before the uploading starts.

+#### Workflow and Logging

+The `--progress` option will parse the logs into a human-readable report.
+However, for reference sake, the logs are described herein.

+The setup job runs first and writes `setup.log`.
+If it succeeds, it will also log the number and size of files to be uploaded, as well as how many chunks it has been distributed into.
+The upload jobs will then be submitted, with its job ID logged.

+The upload jobs will then log to `copy.XXXX.log` and `done.XXXX.log`, where `XXXX` is the index of the distributed job.
+The `copy.XXXX.log` is the overall log for the job, whereas `done.XXXX.log` will be an incremental retelling of the respective manifest file.